zingchart-demos/node-express-mysql/README.md

 4. In the formatData loop, change the key names that are being pulled from each object in `dataArray` to fit your data.

-5. On the command line, navigate to the `Node/MySQL` directory.

-6. Run `node server.js` to start the Express server.
+5. Run `node server.js` to start the Express server.

-7. In your application, make a GET request to `localhost:3000/test` to retrieve your database data for use in a chart.
+6. In your application, make a GET request to `localhost:3000/test` to retrieve your database data for use in a chart.